-- prior to grading or the construction of any Buildings in areas with geological hazards. - g.
-Wetlands.
-Prior to any development activities, for activities performed in the wetland or wetland buffer areas which may require a wetland permit, the University will map such areas on the Property in a manner that is consistent with the City's Stream, Wetland, and Water Body Protection Regulations and will comply with such regulations, which regulations are attached hereto as Exhibit F and incorporated herein by this reference.
-If the Property is Transferred by the University, the Owner will comply with then-current City of Boulder regulatory requirements regarding Wetlands effective as of the time of Transfer and as amended. - h.
+- h.
 Utilities.
-All water, wastewater, storm water and flood management facilities within, adjacent to or otherwise necessary to serve the Property and dedicated to the City for ownership, operation, and maintenance will be constructed in a manner consistent with this Agreement and the applicable City of Boulder Design and Construction Standards. - i.
-Prior to connecting to the City's water system, the following is required: - 1.
-A water system distribution analysis is needed prior to connection to the City's water distribution system to assess the impacts and service demands of the proposed development.
+All water, wastewater, storm water and flood management facilities within, adjacent to or otherwise necessary to serve the Property and dedicated to the City for ownership, operation, and maintenance will be constructed in a manner consistent with this Agreement and the applicable City of Boulder Design and Construction Standards and applicable rules and regulations of the water, wastewater, storm water and flood management utilities. - i.
+Prior to connecting to the City's water system, the following is required: - A water system distribution analysis is needed prior to connection to the City's water distribution system to assess the impacts and service demands of the proposed development.
 Conformance with the City's Treated Water Master Plan, October 2011 and the 2019 Water Transmission Study findings is necessary. - 2.
 A mutually agreeable water and wastewater service agreement between the City and University for the Property. - 3.
 The University or Owner will connect applicable portions of the Remaining Land Interest to a portion of the City's water system known as Zone 3.
 This Zone 3 has a pipeline in Broadway which is higher in water pressure and may require the University or Owner to install, own and maintain its own pressure reducing valves. - ii.
-Prior to connecting to the City's wastewater system, the following is required: - A collection system analysis is needed prior to connection to the City's wastewater collection system to determine any system impacts based on the proposed demands of the development.
-The analysis will need to show conformance with the City's Wastewater Collection System Master Plan of July 2016. - 2.
-A water and wastewater service agreement between the City and University for the Property.
+Prior to connecting to the City's wastewater system, the following is required: - 1.
+A collection system analysis is needed prior to connection to the City's wastewater collection system to determine any system impacts based on the proposed demands of the development.
+The analysis will need to show conformance with the City's Wastewater Collection System Master Plan of July 2016.

-- iii.
-On-site and off-site water main and wastewater main construction per the applicable City of Boulder Design and Construction Standards (DCS) as necessary to serve the development, as well as maintain the overall system, may be required.
+- 2. A water and wastewater service agreement between the City and University for the Property. - On-site and off-site water main and wastewater main construction per the applicable City of Boulder Design and Construction Standards (DCS) as necessary to serve the development, as well as maintain the overall system, may be required.
 All proposed public utilities for this Project will be designed in accordance with the DCS. - iv.
-The University will be responsible for paying all applicable Plant Investment Fees ("PIF's") at the time of development and/or connection to City utilities, except for the credit provided in Section 13, and the stormwater PIF of \$437,500 which will be paid at the end of the De-Annexation Period. - v.
-The Parties understand and agree that the requirements of this section are the only requirements the University must satisfy for connection to City utilities.
+The University will be responsible for paying all applicable PIFs at the time of development and/or connection to City utilities, except for the credit provided in Section 13, and the stormwater PIF of \$437,500 which will be paid at the end of the De-Annexation Period. - v.
+The Parties understand and agree that the requirements of this Section are the only requirements the University must satisfy for connection to City utilities.